liftoff/HumanInput/README.rst

 * ``clapThreshold`` (number) [120]: Relative amplitude microphone input needs to go over before a sound is considered a 'clap'.
 * ``autostartClapper`` (bool) [false]: Controls whether or not the plugin should start listening for clapping sounds immediately after instantiation.
+* ``autotoggleClapper`` (bool) [true]: Controls whether or not the plugin will automatically pause and resume itself when the page becomes hidden/unhidden.

 You can tell the plugin to start listening for clap events by calling ``HI.startClapper()`` and stop listening by calling ``HI.stopClapper()``.
-If the page becomes hidden the plugin will automatically stop listening for clap events and resume when the user returns to the page.
+If the page becomes hidden the plugin will automatically stop listening for clap events and resume when the user returns to the page unless ``autotoggleClapper == false``.